rayjay8/Pandabuy-Redirector/README.md

-# Pandabuy-Redirector
+# Pandabuy Redirector

-Redirects Weidian and Taobao links to Pandabuy
+A simple script to redirect weidian and taobao links to Pandabuy.

+Install the script through Tampermonkey or Violentmonkey extension.